 This is totally funny, and totally true!
 The little girl is right.

-bree mason 10 months ago from LA, CA, USA
+bree mason about 1 year ago from LA, CA, USA

 Learn to be a listener.

-tyler r 11 months ago from just dont worry about it!!!
+tyler r about 1 year ago from just dont worry about it!!!

 Wow.
 What a message.

-Rachel Hwang about 1 year ago from Korea
+Rachel Hwang over 1 year ago from Korea

 He should say, "I move," not "I motion."
 That's the way it's said.
 Otherwise, it's well done and timely.

-Bonnie Granat about 1 year ago from Boston, Mass.
+Bonnie Granat over 1 year ago from Boston, Mass.

 You can't live alone-you must live with

-grand about 1 year ago from Porter, Oklahoma
+grand over 1 year ago from Porter, Oklahoma

 Maybe a commercial with two characters arguing after over fender bender auto accident can illustrate how to maintain civility in a heated argument?

-Smith about 1 year ago from New York, NY
+Smith over 1 year ago from New York, NY

 Love is the most powerful force in existence; it has the capability to transform everything, everyone, and all situations therein if given from the heart in its purest form...and practiced regularly.
 A secret left and forgotten.

-Ellen about 1 year ago from North Carolina
+Ellen over 1 year ago from North Carolina

 Too often, television shows - even those purporting to be news shows - devolve into this kind of sparring match.
 I do not watch those shows.
 If I accidentally surf into one in progress, I quickly press the channel button to move along.
 Whether or not I agree with the comments, I just can't stand to watch paid professionals bicker like unruly children.
 There is so much more power to words delivered with a respectful demeanor.
 It is not necessary to like someone or agree with someone in order to show respect.
 It is truly sad when someone is unable to express passion without noise and bluster (or rudeness).